 - Stir in the sunflower seed cheese and enjoy.

-- Store any left-overs in the fridge and eat within 48 hours.
+- Store any left-over zucchini noodles in the fridge and eat within 48 hours.